Ravencentric/ravencentric.github.io/content/projects.md

 more complex than Fibonacci.
 It started off as a [single-file script] that you couldn't even install from PyPI because I had no idea how to package anything.

-If you don't know much about uploading things to usenet, you can't upload folders, only individual files, and you should obfuscate them.
+If you don't know much about uploading to usenet: you can't upload folders, only individual files, and you should obfuscate them.
 Typical workflow is that your uploader splits the file into pieces called "articles" (if you're familiar with torrenting, this is similar), uploads them, and records them in an [NZB] file.
 Downloaders then use the